 Underestimating how much money they need to save for retirement

-In the past, Americans' retirement savings only had to see them through the last 10 years or so of their lives.
+In the past, Americans' retirement savings only had to see them through the last ten years or so of their lives.
 But the average life expectancy of today's 65-year-olds is 84 for men and 86 for women.
 That means your savings may need to last 20 years or more.
-This can put a strain on your finances, and it will only get worse if you end up with a serious illness that requires long-term care.
+This can put a strain on your finances, and it will only get worse if you end up with a severe illness that requires long-term care.

 It's important to think realistically about how much money you'll need in retirement, preferably before you get there.
 First, figure out how much money you'll need to live on each year.
-Then factor in the expected inflation rates and how long you expect to live.
-Of course, you won't be able to predict this for sure, but most experts recommend assuming a 3% inflation rate per year.
+Then factor in the expected inflation rates and how long you wish to live.
+Of course, you won't predict this for sure, but most experts recommend assuming a 3% inflation rate per year.
 That means that if your living expenses come to about $40,000 this year, next year they may cost $41,200 due to inflation (that's $40,000 plus 3% of $40,000).
 And the year after that, they may cost $42,400.

 Once you've estimated your annual retirement income need, you can figure out how much money your independent savings will have to provide each year.
-Just subtract the income you'll receive from other sources -- Social Security, pensions, annuities, and anything other than your own nest egg -- from the amount of income you'll need each year.
-The remaining amount will need to come from your own accounts.
+Just subtract the income you'll receive from other sources -- Social Security, pensions, annuities, and anything other than your nest egg -- from the amount of income you'll need each year.
+The remaining amount will need to come from your accounts.

 If it doesn't look as if your savings are on track to provide that income every year for a couple of decades or more, then you may need to save and invest more aggressively.
-Fortunately, savers over age 50 are allowed to contribute up to $7,000 per year to IRAs and $25,000 to 401(k)s to help them catch up on their retirement savings (the contribution limits for savers under age 50 are $6,000 and $19,000, respectively).
+Fortunately, savers over age 50 can contribute up to $7,000 per year to IRAs and $25,000 to 401(k)s to help them catch up on their retirement savings (the contribution limits for savers under age 50 are $6,000 and $19,000, respectively).

 Overestimating Social Security payments